Avanatiker/WorldTools/README.md

 ## ToDo

+- [ ] Capture Mode: Choose between two capture modes: Full and Incremental.
+  The Full mode captures all data from the server, while the Incremental mode only captures data that has changed since the last capture.
+- [ ] Save ender chest contents
+- [ ] Save lectern contents
-- [ ] RenderService using drawables
+- [ ] Anonymous censored mode
-- [ ] CaptureService
+- [ ] On capture switch config button functionality
-- [ ] CaptureModes
+- [ ] Save more entity data (NBT) like trades, inventory from boats and minecarts, etc.
-- [ ] Live statistics: Downloaded chunks, entities, data downstream, etc.
+- [ ] Live statistics: Data usage, time elapsed, etc.
 - [ ] Dimension, XP, selected item slot, player game type, is not saved to player

 ## License